Undergraduate Research Mentor Award

 The Undergraduate Research Mentor Award recognizes the contribution that mentors make to a successful undergraduate research experience.
 In many disciplines, this mentoring is done by research faculty, staff, postdoctoral researchers and graduate students.
 The award recipient is recognized at the Undergraduate Research Symposium held at KU every spring and serves as a model to other mentors on campus on how to best support undergraduate research and creative scholarship on campus.

-The recipient of the award will receive $1,000 to be presented at the Undergraduate Research Symposium every spring.
+The recipient of the award will receive $1,000.

 The award recipient must be a KU Lawrence Campus staff member or graduate student at the time of nomination.
 This can include research faculty, staff, instructors, postdoctoral researchers, and graduate students.
 Anyone who mentors undergraduate researchers on projects outside of the classroom is eligible, regardless of the department.
 Past recipients of the award are not eligible.
 Note: tenure-track & tenured faculty members are not eligible for this award, and should instead be nominated for the K. Barbara Schowen Undergraduate Research Mentor Award.